spdx/spdx-3-model/model/ExpandedLicensing/Properties/standardAdditionTemplate.md

 ## Summary

-Identifies the full text of a LicenseAddition, in SPDX templating format.
+Identifies the full text of a LicenseAddition.

 ## Description

 A standardAdditionTemplate contains a license addition template which describes sections of the LicenseAddition text which can be varied.
-See the Legacy Text Template format section of the SPDX specification for format information.

 ## Metadata